 Meanwhile, 1st Battalion fought post-colonial insurgencies in Malaya (1948-60) during 1949, and in Kenya (1952-56) from 1953 to 1955.
 Other postings for the regiment during the 1950s and 1960s included the Suez Canal Zone, West Germany, Kuwait and Cyprus.

-Explore the history and collections of the Royal Inniskilling Fusiliers by visiting the regimental museum at Enniskillen Castle.
+Discover more about The Royal Inniskilling Fusiliers by visiting the Inniskillings Museum at Enniskillen Castle.